Open Call for Board Members: Forward Through Ferguson

 As a Board, we are particularly focused on:

-• Increasing fundraising that allows FTF to fund its work and mission, and catalyze the work of others to advance Racial Equity with 100% board participation in resource development efforts.
+- Continuing to build FTF’s robust fundraising program, which allows FTF to fund its work and mission, as well as catalyze the work of others to advance racial equity.

 We’re looking for you if you have some combination of the following: